 As an engineer with SRC’s Pipe Flow Technology Centre™, Melissa leads client-sponsored research programs in fluid mechanics.
 While the facility has a wide range of expertise, Melissa explains, “Our key area of study is the flow of complex mixtures, such as combinations of fluids, solids and gases, in pipelines.”
 Melissa’s main roles are designing and supervising experimental programs that will solve their client’s industrial problems.
 “We then interpret the test results and report on them.”

 “I think one of the best things about a STEM career is that you can do so many very different things with a single degree, so you’re never limited to a fixed career path,” she says.
 “STEM careers are also often on the leading edge of technology, so you’re always being challenged and learning new things.”

 Stephanie Snider, Senior Instrument Technologist, SRC Biotechnology Laboratories

 “I realized early on that science is cool,” says Stephanie Snider.
 “It’s everywhere, all around us.”

 Based on an interest in science and math, Stephanie studied biotechnology in post-secondary school.
 “We studied a broad range of classes - microbiology, genetics, immunology, statistics.
 There, I found out I loved genetics.”

-Stephanie has worked at SRC for over 11 years now.
-“I started as a Technologist 1 and now I’m a Senior Instrumentation Tech in the Biotechnology Laboratories.”
+Stephanie has worked at SRC for over 11 years, starting as a Technologist 1 and is now a Senior Instrumentation Tech in SRC Environmental Analytical Laboratories.
 Stephanie puts quality at the forefront of her work where she performs DNA extractions, runs different tests, and analyzes and reports results.
 She’s also involved in developing new methods and tests to provide to industry.